sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ---

 Go to your Sourcegraph's external services page (i.e. `https://sourcegraph.example.com/site-admin/external-services`) and either edit or create a new *Bitbucket Server* external service.
 Click on the *Enforce permissions* quick action on top of the configuration editor.
 Copy the *Consumer Key* you generated before to the `oauth.consumerKey` field and the output of the command `base64 sourcegraph.pem | tr -d '\n'` to the `oauth.signingKey` field.
-Finally, **save the configuration**.

 <img src="https://imgur.com/ucetesA.png" width="800">

 ---

+Permissions for each user are cached for the configured `ttl` duration.
+When the `ttl` elapses, permissions will refetched from Bitbucket Server again.
+A lower `ttl` makes Sourcegraph refresh permissions for each user more often.
+A higher `ttl` reduces the load on Bitbucket Server and improves user experience by using cached permissions on most requests (i.e. those that are issued within the `ttl` window).
+The more repos you have, the slower it is to fetch permissions.

+Taking all of this into account, you may want to configure the `ttl` to something else than its default value of `3h`, depending on your requirements.

+---

-You're done! :tada:
+Finally, **save the configuration**.
+You're done!